 The direct filter design function

-This is one way to create a multiband bandpass filter.
+one way to create a multiband bandpass filter.

 You can also use the parametric modeling or system identification functions to design IIR filters.
 These functions are discussed in Parametric Modeling.